Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

 Gradually replace meat

-Start with the easiest meals to make vegetarian: pasta, mixed salads, soups.
-Then move on to main dishes by discovering new recipes.
-FoodCraft offers vegetarian alternatives for every type of cuisine, from French classics to naturally meatless Indian dishes.
+Start with the easiest meals to make vegetarian: pasta, mixed salads, and soups.
+Then tackle main courses by discovering new recipes.
+FoodCraft offers vegetarian alternatives for every type of cuisine, from French classics to naturally meat-free Indian dishes.

 4